Pōmaika'i Keawe - Lead Program Instructor

 Mia Waiʻaleʻale “Liʻi” Sarsona - Community Outreach Manager

-Liʻi is currently a Hawaiian Studies major at the University of Hawaiʻi at Mānoa.
+Liʻi holds a Bachelors of Arts in Hawaiian Studies from the University of Hawaiʻi at Mānoa.
 She is also a recent ʻūniki graduate of Hawaiian healing practices under Ka Pā o Lonopūhā.
-In high school, she was privileged to represent the voice of her generation on numerous occasions.
-It is for that reason that she has committed her time to empowering ʻōpio to use their voice as well as uplifting those voices in spaces where ‘ōpio often go unheard.
+She is committed to empowering ʻōpio to use their voice as well as uplifting those voices in spaces where ‘ōpio often go unheard.

-As of January 2020, she serves as the Alakaʻi of Hui Hoʻoulu Kaiāulu or Community Outreach Manager at Mana Maoli.
+As of June 2020, she serves as the Alakaʻi of Hui Hoʻoulu Kaiāulu or Community Outreach Mentor and Manager at Mana Maoli.
 She is honored to be able to give back to the Hawaiian focused charter school community that raised her.

 Moea Kekauoha - Community Outreach Mentor